verven/contourklip/README.md

 ##### Shape structure of the output

-Although the visual output of a clipping operation is well-defined, sometimes are multiple ways the output shape can be represented with contours.
+Although the visual output of a clipping operation is well-defined, sometimes there are multiple ways the output shape can be represented with contours.
 In general, no assumption is made about the output contour representation, in particular with respect to contour direction.
 However, an attempt is made to "disentangle" the output by post-processing it.
 Also note that for two visually identical inputs represented differently in terms of contours, the output representation may not be the same.

 A particular focus was put on the property that the output has clean curve geometry.
 This means that the output only has as much beziers as needed.